- Kalah

 Bestemshe: the five-stone classroom

 Bestemshe shrinks Togyz Kumalak rules onto a 5×2 board with 50 stones.
-"Bes" means five in Kazakh, and the game is traditionally the first mancala variant taught to children — a stepping stone to the full 9-pit game.
+"Bes" means five in Kazakh, and the smaller board makes counting, capture checks and route prediction easier to teach.
 Win by capturing 26 or more stones.
-On Toguz Arena, Bestemshe also serves as a quick-practice mode: games last 5-10 minutes, making it ideal for daily training.
+On Toguz Arena, Bestemshe works as a quick-practice mode before the full 9-pit game.
 Read the full Bestemshe guide →

 Comparison table